|Written by Liz McDermott

 Since California employers with five or more employees must provide sexual harassment prevention training, it's important to understand all the details in order to avoid non-compliance fines.

-Vubiz offers online courses for California sexual harassment training that are continually updated for businesses seeking a simple solution to meet compliance.
-In short, the best advice for California employers is to train everyone before they start their first day on the job.
+Vubiz's award-winning California sexual harassment training has been helping businesses of all sizes stay compliant.
+Online courses are continually updated for businesses seeking a simple solution to meet State laws.
+In short, the best advice for California employers is to train everyone before starting their first day on the job.

-This article covers what you need to know about California's harassment prevention training requirements.
+This article covers everything you need to know about California's harassment prevention training requirements.